 Facial hair or hirsutism is one of the most frustrating symptoms of PCOS and the slowest to improve.
 Even once you have all the right treatment in place, you may still have to wait six to twelve months to see an improvement.

-What is your experience with natural testosterone blockers for PCOS?
+What is your experience with natural testosterone blockers?
 Please comment.

 Yours in health,